 The club was formed in 1867, and is the second oldest bowling club in Surrey.
 It was originally located to the rear of the Kings Arms and Royal Hotel, which itself dates back to 1639.

-The Club’s green now occupies a central area of the Phillips Memorial Park.
 The park is named after John George (Jack) Phillips, who, as well as being a resident of Farncombe, was Chief Wireless Telegraphist on the RMS Titanic.
 Jack remained at his post sending out distress messages in Morse code, as the ship sank, after striking an iceberg, on 15 April 1912.
-The club moved to its present site in 1913, soon after the Cloister was built in his honour through public subscription.
+The Cloister was built in his honour through public subscription.

 The Park, which includes the Burys Field, is situated in the central area of Godalming Town and provides the central point for the town’s social activities including Fetes, Youth Football, Band Concerts as well as bowling.
 In addition to the Bowling Green, the Phillips Memorial Park, with the River Wey running alongside, provides a Bandstand, a children’s play area, a Riverside Walk, Wild Meadow, Library and car park as well a beautiful park area for children to play and families to picnic.
 And, being so close to the bandstand we get to enjoy ‘Music in the Park’ while we play all through the summer.